milkyware/PowerShell.BTDF/README.md

 PowerShell.BTDF is a PowerShell module to work in conjunction with the BTDF packing framework.

-It was inspired by the BizTalk ALM project (biztalkalm.codeplex.com) as I've used this before in automated build and releases of BizTalk application.
-These functions are designed to include functionality to dynamically work out referenced applications and deploy applications in the correct order
+It was inspired by the BizTalk ALM project (biztalkalm.codeplex.com) as I've used this before in automated builds and releases of BizTalk applications.
+These functions are designed to dynamically work out referenced applications and (re)deploy applications in the correct order to simply the deployment process

 ## Notes